Skip to main content

 • Electrical issues

-• Debris stuck in the outdoor portion of the system
+• Debris is stuck in the outdoor portion of the system

 • Loose fan blade